sidhlee/pomodoro-timer/README.md

-# FCC Front End Libraries Projects - Build a Pomodoro Clock
+# Pomodoro Timer

+VSCode-themed pomodoro timer as a part of FCC Frontend libraries projects.